 First you should know we are definitely getting Doctor Who season 13.
 Even though the show is struggling to maintain its audience (more on that later), the BBC has committed to keep making Doctor Who at least through season 13.

 So when will Season 13 arrive?
 Originally Doctor Who season 13 was supposed to go into production in June of 2020.
 However, the Coronavirus has caused the world to grind to a total halt.
 That shutdown includes shutting down the production of shows like Doctor Who.
-So it’s likely the start of production on Doctor Who season 13 will be delayed.
+So the start of production on Doctor Who season 13 was delayed until October of 2020.

 WILL DOCTOR WHO SEASON 13 BRING WHITTAKER BACK?